Are You Disabled?

 Tired of jangly tags?
 Boomerang Pet Tags make high-quality stainless-steel tags that slide onto your dog’s collar, in all widths.
 You can get more than one tag, so it’s easy to include all the vital info – not just your name, phone and address, but also emergency data like the contact numbers for your veterinarian, and the fact that your dog is a service animal.
 Deeply etched, highly readable, and guaranteed for life.

 No more slipping on high-gloss grocery store floors!
-Dog socks are a great addition to a service dog’s gear.
+Dog socks are a great addition to a service dog’s gear, especially if you have a dog who tends to walk on her tiptoes.
 Easily fit into a vest side-pocket, and have multiple uses.
 Going to a concert venue with wood floors?
 Slip on the dog socks, and your dog won’t make clicking sounds with his or her nails during the violin solo.
 Have an older dog that’s beginning to have trouble on a laminate floor at home?
 Dog socks to the rescue!
 Easy on, easy off, and they help boost a dog’s confidence in what was once a nerve-wracking situation.
 Multiple outlets, such as VKRPets.com and Baxter Boo.
 You can get pretty silly with the style choices – but they work!